M-o-a-T/moat-old/doc/etcd_structure.rst

 Types can be subclassed for restrictions, modifications, or display requirements.
 Thus, ``/meta/types/float/temperature/:type`` is a specialization of ``/meta/types/float/:type``.
-(You could add more levels, e.g. an indoor temperature for controlling room temperature must be within 3…30 °C.)
+(You could add more levels, e.g. an indoor temperature value, for controlling room thermometers, must be within 3…30 °C.)

 The base type contains a JSON schema for the possible values.